 Shut the system down.

-This may seem like an obvious step, but in the beginning of a violent storm it can be easy to panic and forget this and other simple yet important tasks.
+This may seem like an obvious step, but in the initial stages of a violent storm it can be easy to panic and forget this and other smaller yet vital tasks.
 Turn off your air conditioner from the thermostat first.
 Then, if you aren’t very familiar with your fuse box, it’s the perfect time to get to know it!
-Switch off the fuse connected to your air conditioner and see which fuses control other areas or appliances in your home.
-Knowing what to do before an emergency saves you the hassle and risk of having to do so in the dark later.
+Shut off the fuse connected to your air conditioner and see which fuses control other areas or appliances in your home.
+Knowing what to do before an emergency saves you the inconvenience and risk of having to do so in the dark later.

 Clear the area around your air conditioner.

 In the event that a hurricane or severe storm forces water into your air conditioner, DON’T restore power to your air conditioner.
-If you are unsure of its safety AT ALL, you should immediately call in a licensed professional to assess the damage.
+If you are unsure of its safety AT ALL, you should immediately call in a licensed professional to provide an expert opinion.
 The pros at Gordon's Service Experts have seen it all before.
 So whether Oklahoma City is expecting a big storm or if you just want to schedule an air conditioner service before any future storms hit, call 405-432-2197 today or schedule an appointment online.